In this article:

-Tip: Selecting this option can help save you time, for example, if you're planning to run lots of experiments.
+Tip: Selecting this option can help save you time, especially if you're planning to run lots of experiments.

 You can create the following types of experiments:

-On the "Experiments" page you can see an overview of your experiments which shows their current status and progress, and highlights any experiments that are "Result ready" (which is when we recommend you choose a winner).
+On the "Experiments" page, there's an overview of your experiments which shows their current status and progress, and highlights any experiments that are "Result ready" (which is when we recommend you choose a winner).

 |Your experiment is in progress and collecting data.

 |Your experiment has collected sufficient data and is now ready for you to choose a winner.
 Learn how to choose the winner of an experiment.

 When your experiment has collected sufficient data, you can choose the winner of your experiment.
 We recommend that you wait until your experiment is marked "Result ready" before you choose a setting as the winner.

 - If you choose the original as the winner, then your original settings are retained.